Lodges and Glamping

 Both designed in the late 1960s, the Kachina Lodge and Thunderbird Lodge offer rim views and partial rim view along with modern conveniences, like TVs and full baths.
 A good choice for families wanting a standard hotel room with a convenient location in the historic landmark district.

 Find standard rooms with king beds or two queen beds.
-Rooms start at $278 and reservations required.
+Reservations required.

 Maswik Lodge